An Exact Perturbative Existence and Uniqueness Theorem: Background Information

-The fundamental fact that connects Gevrey asymptotics and the Borel transform is the following (cf. \cite[Lemma B.5]{MY2008.06492}).
-If $f = f(\hbar)$ is a holomorphic function defined on a sectorial domain $S$ with opening angle $|A| = \pi$ and $f$ admits Gevrey asymptotics as $\hbar \to 0$ along the \textit{closed} arc $\bar{A}$, then the analytic Borel transform $\phi (\xi) = \Borel_\theta [f] (\xi)$ defines a holomorphic function on a tubular neighbourhood $\Xi_\theta$ of some thickness $\epsilon > 0$.
+The fundamental fact that connects asymptotics of factorial type and the Borel transform is as follows (cf. \cite[Lemma B.5]{MY2008.06492}).
+If $f = f(\hbar)$ is a holomorphic function defined on a sector $S$ with opening angle $|A| = \pi$ and $f$ admits an asymptotic expansion of factorial type as $\hbar \to 0$ \textit{uniformly} along the arc $A$, then the analytic Borel transform $\phi (\xi) = \Borel_\theta [f] (\xi)$ defines a holomorphic function on a tubular neighbourhood $\Xi_\theta$ of some thickness $\epsilon > 0$.
 Moreover, its Laplace transform in the direction $\theta$ is well-defined and satisfies $\Laplace_\theta [\phi] = f$.